DantuNandiniDevi/iiitb_freqdiv/README.md

 # iiitb_freqdiv - Frequency Divider
-This is a frequency divider model
+This is a frequency divider model which provide frequency division upto 16 of the input clock.

 </br>